camunda/camunda-bpm-assert/camunda-bpm-fest-assertions/README.md

 ```

 <a name="helpers-task-taskquery"/>
-#### Make assertions on specific task (of many tasks currently available in a process instance)
+#### Making assertions on a specific task of an instance

-Retrieve a "chained" task assert inspecting a very specific task currently
+You can retrieve a "chained" task assert inspecting a very specific task currently
-available in the context of the process instance...
+available in the context of a process instance...

 ```java
 assertThat(processInstance).task(taskQuery().taskAssignee("fozzie"));